MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-bookings.md

 ---
-title: Invoice your bookings in Dynamics 365 | Microsoft Docs
+title: Invoice your bookings in Finance and Operations, Business edition | Microsoft Docs
-description: Learn how you can do bulk invoicing from Microsoft Bookings in Dynamics 365 Business edition .
+description: Learn how you can do bulk invoicing from Microsoft Bookings in Finance and Operations, Business edition .
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: article